-- $2,000 for replacing your oil, propane, or natural gas heating system with a mini-split or multi-split heat pump.
+- $2,000 if you convert your fossil fuel heating system (oil, propane, or natural gas) to a mini- or multi-split heat pump.

 - Select municipalities have Municipal Offers of up to an additional $2000 that can be accessed only when converting from fossil fuel heating (natural gas, oil, or propane) to an electric air-source heat pump.

 This upgrade can count towards the Two Upgrade Bonus or the Home Energy Improvement Bonus.
 If you are considering a central heat pump system, see the separate incentive page on the Central System Air Source Heat Pump rebate.
 For more information on choosing the right type of heat pump for your home, see What type of heat pump should I choose?

 - The heat pump must be installed on or after September 28, 2018.

 - Homes in non-integrated areas of the electricity grid that are primarily heated with oil, gas, or propane require pre-approval from the Province prior to installation of an air source heat pump to confirm eligibility.
 Contact efficiencyBC@gov.bc.ca to begin the approvals process.

 - Homes primarily heated by wood or solid fossil fuels are not eligible.

 - You must live in an eligible home.